Nonparametric Detection of Anomalous Data Streams: Test and Performance Guarantee

-The following theorem characterizes the condition under which the above test is consistent. \begin{theorem} Consider the anomaly detection model with a reference sequence generated by $p$ and with one anomalous sequence.
-Suppose the test \eqref{eq:test} applies a bounded kernel with $0\leq k(x,y)\leq K$ for any $(x,y)$.
-Then the test \eqref{eq:test} is consistent if
+The following proposition characterizes the condition under which the above test is consistent. \begin{proposition} Consider the anomalous hypothesis testing model with one anomalous sequence, i.e., $s=1$.
+Suppose the test \eqref{eq:test_1_withoutref} applies a bounded kernel with $0\leq k(x,y)\leq K$ for any $(x,y)$.
+Then, the probability of error is upper bounded as follows,

-where $\eta$ is any positive constant.
-Furthermore, under the above condition, the test \eqref{eq:test} is also exponentially consistent. \end{theorem} \begin{proof} The proof of Theorem \ref{thm:s1withreference} is given in Appendix \ref{proof:thm1}. \end{proof} We note that the boundedness condition $0\leq k(x,y)\leq K$ on the kernel function is satisfied by many kernels such as Gaussian kernel and Laplace kernel.
-Theorem \ref{thm:s1withreference} implies that it is sufficient to have $\mathcal{O}(\log n)$ samples in each data sequence in order to guarantee consistency of the test \eqref{eq:test}.
-This is desirable in practice because as the number of sequences gets large (and hence detection becomes more challenging), the number of sample needed for building a distribution-free and consistent test can still be much smaller, i.e., in the logarithmic order of the number of sequences.

-We now consider the general case with $s$ anomalous sequences, where $1 \leq s \leq n-1$.
-Here, we allow $s \ge \frac{n}{2}$ for generality of our result.
-We first consider the case when the value of $s$ is known a priori, and build the following test.
-We compute $\mmd_u^2[X,Y_k]$ for each $1\leq k\leq n$, and pick sequences with the largest $s$ values of $\mmd_u^2[X,Y_k]$ to be anomalous.
-More specifically, the test outputs the following set that contains indices of anomalous sequences:
+where $\xi $ is a constant which can be picked arbitrarily close to zero.
+Furthermore, the test \eqref{eq:test_1_withoutref} is exponentially consistent if